ajgargan/wikimedia/README.md

 * git installed.

 ## As is Architecture Design Overview:
-* Application Load Balancer.
-(Public Facing):
+* Application Load Balancer(ALB)
-  * Restricted IP Source via Security Group (A private VPN connection from the Corportate office would be better)
+  * Restricted IP Source via Security Group
   * HTTPS only (Using ACM Certificate)
   * Cross AZ Load Balancing is always on for this LoadBalancer.
+  * Multi AZ for HA
+* ECS Cluster
+  * Hosts in private Subnets
+  * In multiple AZ's for HA.
-* ECS Cluster with hosts in private subnets AND multiple AZ's.
-(ECS Optimised AMI)
+  * AWS ECS Optimised AMI.
+  * Restricted Access from Only the ALB
 * ECS Service:
   * Wikimedia prod based docker images (https://hub.docker.com/r/wikimedia/mediawiki/).
   * Env Vars for DB Details: https://hub.docker.com/r/synctree/mediawiki/
   * Docker Entry Point Script Details: https://github.com/synctree/docker-mediawiki/blob/master/1.23/docker-entrypoint.sh
-  * Set Scaling after doing load testing.
+  * Set Scaling for ECS Service and ECS Cluster Instances after doing load testing.
-* EFS volume for file uploads.
+* EFS volume for images folder and file uploads.
-* Nat instance for Outbound HTTPS 443 access required for Docker image pulls and interacting with AWS Services.
+* NAT Gateways for Outbound HTTPS 443 access required for Docker image pulls and interacting with AWS Services.
-* All this deployed in its own disconnected VPC.
+* All this deployed in its own VPC.
-* Multi AZ Aurora DB for redundant DB Backend.
+* Multi AZ Aurora DB for Redundant DB Backend.

-- DNS is decoupled intentionally here to allow for Blue/Green style deployments and the like.
+* DNS is decoupled intentionally here to allow for Blue/Green style deployments and the like.

 ## Further things I would like to add but don't have time for at this stage:
 * Native S3 plugin for file uploads to replace EFS.
 (This looks ugly: https://www.mediawiki.org/wiki/Extension:LocalS3Repo)
 * A full CI/CD pipeline for this which could be used to deliver changes to this infrastructure.
 * The Instance types and infrastructure can be optimised after load testing:
   * Used this to start: https://www.mediawiki.org/wiki/Manual:Installation_requirements
   * Perform Load testing: Locust/Apache ab/Apache Jmeter.